 An epidemic of cybercrime

 When people are down, there’s a certain kind of being who sees that as an opportunity to jump on them.
 The FBI reports that cybercrime has quadrupled since the pandemic started.
 Thousands of new domains with coronavirus-related names have appeared in March and April 2020.
 The large majority of them are at least highly suspicious.
 When people are frightened and are trying to adjust to new work situations, they’re especially vulnerable.

-Many scams have emerged, promising tests, treatment, and equipment which range from useless to dangerous or non-existent.
+Many scams have emerged, promising tests, treatment, and equipment that range from useless to dangerous or non-existent.
 Email is a favorite way to deliver scam pitches.
 While some scams target people needing help, others go after people who want to help.
-Fraudulent charities and malware-loaded "educational" sites account for many of the new domains.
+Fraudulent charities and malware-loaded “educational” sites account for many of the new domains.